PerlFFI/FFI-Platypus/README.md

 The following is a (probably incomplete) list of environment variables recognized by [FFI::Platypus](https://metacpan.org/pod/FFI::Platypus):

+- `FFI_PLATYPUS_BUILD_ALLOCA`

+    [FFI::Platypus](https://metacpan.org/pod/FFI::Platypus) may use the non standard and sometimes controversial `alloca` function to allocate very small amounts of memory during ffi calls.
+I test whether or not it works on your platform during build, and use it in moderation, so I believe it to be safe.
+You may turn it off by setting this environment variable to `0` when you run `Build.PL`.

 - `FFI_PLATYPUS_BUILD_VERBOSE`

     Be more verbose to stdout during the configuration / build step.
 All